Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • English is fluent.

-• Higher education in economics + EMBA.
+• Higher economic education + EMBA.

 • Thorough knowledge of warehouse logistics and supply.